CheckedComboBoxEdit Class

 };

-CheckedComboBoxEdit does not support combined flags (values that combine two or more regular flags).
-If you use an enumeration with such flags, remove them from the editor Items collection as shown in the following sample.
+CheckedComboBoxEdit does not support combined flags (values that combine two or more simple flags).
+Remove such items from the Items collection after calling SetFlags:

 using DevExpress.XtraEditors.Repository;